What Is L-Citrulline? Benefits, Dosage & Side Effects

 If a label says "Citrulline Malate 6g," you're getting approximately 4g of actual citrulline.
 If it says "L-Citrulline 4g," you're getting 4g of actual citrulline.
 Read labels carefully.

-Why the Source Matters: Kyowa Hakko
+Why the Source Matters: Fermentation-Derived L-Citrulline

 Side Effects & Safety